|

 Saturated Fat

-Saturated fat is the worst kind and you should limit your intake of it.
-Saturated fat can raise your cholesterol which can increase your chances of having heart disease.
+While some saturated fat is good for you and helps maintain proper hormone levels, too much saturated fat can raise your cholesterol levels, which can increase your chances of having heart disease.
 Foods containing saturated fat include:

 - High-fat dairy products such as full-fat cheese, cream, ice cream, whole milk, 2% milk and sour cream.